UCAStanghe2014/analytical_sums_associated_Legendre/readme.txt

 Please feel free to Email me (tanghe@ucas.edu.cn) if it exists bugs.
 Thank you!
 Please use it under the GNU General Public License.

-If it is useful, you can site it.
+If it is useful, you can cite it.

 Tang, H., Sun, W. Analytical equations for an infinite series involving low-order associated Legendre functions in geoscience.
 J Geod 95, 86 (2021). https://doi.org/10.1007/s00190-021-01527-3